Graduate School Top Level Calendar » CAL GRAD PROF DEV

 Mutual Expectations: Is the Creed Still Relevant Today?

 Thursday, February 19, 2026, 11:45 AM - 1:00 PM, Join us for a discussion where we will explore whether the Carolinian Creed still reflects what it means to be part of USC today.
 Join us for a conversation on shared values, community expectations, and how the Creed shows up in modern campus life.
 Hosted by the Carolina Experience, Center for Teaching Excellence, and the Office of Student Conduct and Academic Integrity.
 This is FREE and lunch is included!
 Sponsored by the Carolina Experience, the Center for Teaching Excellence, and the Office of Student Conduct and Academic Integrity.
 This workshop is an elective session for a certificate of completion in Understanding USC Student Populations and Experiences.
-Russell House, Room 322, 1400 Greene Street, This is an in-person event that requires physical attendance; register here to attend.
+Russell House University Union, Ballroom C, 1400 Greene Street, Columbia, SC 29208, This is an in-person event that requires physical attendance; register here to attend.
 Admission Cost: Free, Register to Attend.
 Thursday, February 19, 2026, 11:45 AM – 1:00 PM.
 See event description for more details.

 ONLINE Thesis and Dissertation Workshop